 The best way to deal with medical debt is to do it early.

-“If you receive a medical bill which you cannot afford to pay, your best bet is usually to pick up the phone and give the medical provider a call,” says Black, the credit expert.
+“If you receive a medical bill which you cannot afford to pay, your best bet is usually to pick up the phone and give the healthcare provider a call,” says Black, the credit expert.

 Sometimes you can set up an affordable payment plan with the doctor or hospital which will prevent the unpaid medical debt from ever being turned over to a collection agency in the first place — thus protecting your credit from damage.

 Are you struggling to pay off medical debt?
 If you are loaded down with unsecured debt, such as unpaid medical bills, you may qualify for a debt settlement program.
-Click on the link below for a free consultation with a debt settlement expert.
+Click on the link below for a free consultation with a settlement expert.